NebulaServices/Nebula/README.md

         }
     }

     //This can be named anything.
-However, it's recommended to use `entryFunc` self.entryFunc = setup; //DO NOT call the function here.
+However, it's recommended to use `entryFunc` (with types, the naming IS enforced) self.entryFunc = setup; //DO NOT call the function here.
 Only assign the reference otherwise, it will error.
     ```
     - Code in an arrow function: